parth33bank/Dojo/README.md

 ```

 ### Docker-Compose
-Navigate to the HubNotifications folder
+Navigate to the Dojo folder
 ```
 docker-compose up --build
 ```